lau/calendar/README.md

 ## Usage examples

-For these example first either alias DateTime with this command: `alias Kalends.DateTime` or for use within a model add `use Kalends` to the module.
+For these example first either alias DateTime with this command: `alias Kalends.DateTime` or for use within a module add `use Kalends` to the module.

 Get a DateTime struct for the 4th of October 2014 at 23:44:32 in the city of
 Montevideo: